Ed94/gencpp/Readme.md

 When it comes to templates:

-Only trivial template support is provided. the intention is for only simple, non-recursive subsitution.
+Only trivial template support is provided. the intention is for only simple, non-recursive substitution.
 The parameters of the template are treated like regular parameter AST entries.
 This means that the typename entry for the parameter AST would be either: